shiningrain/DREAM/README.md

 If you want to reproduce the DREAM search in Motivation, you can use the [demo file](./DREAM/demo0.py) to load the `param_initial.pkl` as the initial architecture `args.origin_path` to start the search.

-If you want to reproduce our experiment, you can also use the [demo.py](./DREAM/demo0.py) directly to reproduce the repair of `DREAM`.
+If you want to reproduce our experiment, you can also use the [demo.py](./DREAM/demo0.py) directly to reproduce the searches of `DREAM`.
 It is worth mentioning that you need to use `-op` to assign the initial model architecture which is the beginning of the search.
 The result will be saved in this [directory](./DREAM/Test_dir/demo_result) and the [log](./DREAM/Test_dir/demo_result/log.pkl) will also save there.
 If you want to conduct comparison experiments with AutoKeras methods, you need to use [`backup_reset.sh`](./DREAM/backup_reset.sh) to restore the original AutoKeras library, and then use the [`replace_file.sh`](./SupplementalExperimentResults/load_param4autokeras/replace_file.sh) to modify the library to load the initial parameter and record the search logs, as shown below.